andrewcmyers/lwon/README.md

 Unicode characters, normally using UTF-8 encoding.

-* `{` introduces a dictionary, which is a sequence of key-value pairs, where keys are string values.
+* `{` introduces a dictionary, which is a sequence of key-value pairs, where keys are typically strings.
 Keys may be repeated.
 Keys may be separated from values by a colon (`:`).
 Key/value pairs may optionally be separated by commas, but note that commas are not a natural delimiter for short strings.